Indiana Army Ammunition Plant: Creation

-Post-war Era
+Post-war era

 The three plants were combined as the Indiana Arsenal under War Department Circular No. 329 on November 30, 1945, and renamed the Indiana Army Ammunition Plant in August 1963 by Department of the Army General Order No. 35.

 In March 1959, Goodyear took over maintenance of all plants, and was succeeded by Liberty Powder Defense Corporation in November 1959.
 Olin Mathieson Chemical Corporation dissolved Liberty Powder (an operating unit) and assumed control effective October 1, 1962 and continued operations until April 1972, when it was succeeded by ICI Americas.
 After disposal of Plant 2, the plant had 10655 acre, 1,700 buildings, 30 mi of fence, 84 mi of railroad track, and 190 mi of roads.

 In June 1960, 67.26 acre of Plant 1 was turned over to Clark County, which uses it as the site of the 4-H Center.

+End of the facility

+The ammunition manufacturing facility, placed into modified caretaker status in 1992, was operated by ICI Americas as Facility I (an industrial park), and approved for transfer to the INAAP Reuse Authority (a Local Reuse Authority, or LRA) by congressional action.
+It became the River Ridge Commerce Center.
+Title to 3000 acre was transferred to the LRA in October 2007 and transfer of another 3000 acre located in Plant 1 after it was cleaned up.

+4500 acre were transferred to the State of Indiana and is operated by the Indiana Department of Natural Resources as Charlestown State Park.